mwherman2000/neo-npcc/Docs/neodraw.md

 The `neo-csharpcoe` is an independent, free, open source project that is 100% community-supported by people like yourself through your contributions of time, energy, passion, promotion, and donations.
 To learn more about contributing to the `neo-csharpcoe`, click [here](https://github.com/mwherman2000/neo-csharpcoe/blob/master/CONTRIBUTE.md).

-## NEO Persistable Class (NPC) Framework
+## NPC Framework

-This dApp was developed with the `neo-csharpcoe` [Neo Persistable Classes (NPC) Framework]((https://github.com/mwherman2000/neo-persistableclasses/blob/master/README.md)>) including full utomatic code generation of the NEO Persistable Classes using the [NPC Compiler (npcc)](https://github.com/mwherman2000/neo-csharpcoe/blob/master/README.md).
+This edApp was developed with the `neo-csharpcoe` [Neo Persistable Classes (NPC) Framework]((https://github.com/mwherman2000/neo-persistableclasses/blob/master/README.md)>) including full utomatic code generation of the NEO Persistable Classes using the [NPC Compiler (npcc)](https://github.com/mwherman2000/neo-csharpcoe/blob/master/README.md).

 ## NeoDraw Smart Contract Protocol